What are the major changes in income tax through Finance Act 2021 for personal and corporate taxpayers in Bangladesh?

 Exemption for Industrial Undertakings

 You know already there are 22 IT business under paragraph 33, Part A, Sixth Schedule of Income Tax Ordinance 1984.
-The Finance Bill 2021 proposed to extend the area of IT sectors for tax free facility upto 2024.
+The Finance Act 2021 has extended the area of IT sectors for tax free facility upto 2024.
 The new areas are cloud service, system integration, e-learning platform, e-book publications, mobile application development service and IT Freelancing.

 Section 82C: Minimum Tax